 Ten billion lines.
-That's how much code quicktype has generated, by conservative estimates.
-It was arguably the most prolific code generator on the planet.
+That's how much code quicktype has generated.
+Before GitHub Copilot, before ChatGPT, it was arguably the most prolific code generator on the planet.

-In July 2017, Mark and I launched quicktype as an open-source tool that generates strongly-typed models and serializers from JSON.
+Mark and I launched quicktype in July 2017 as an open-source tool that generates strongly-typed models and serializers from JSON.
 By its first birthday, we'd crossed a billion lines.
-Today?
-Ten billion and counting.

 The Origin Story

-In 2016, I was building a Swift app with data stored in Firebase.
-This was before Swift 4 and the Codable protocol—back then, there was no nice built-in way to serialize and deserialize JSON.
-You had to write tedious boilerplate code for every model type:
+In 2016, I was building a Swift app before Swift 4 and Codable.
+There was no nice way to serialize JSON—you had to write tedious boilerplate for every model type:

 struct User {